Check out Andre's 8 tips and tricks to avoid video conferencing problems and make you more confident.

 What Are Remote Meetings?

 Remote meetings (also known as virtual meetings) are meetings that occur online with the help of software and an internet connection.
 The participants can be stationed anywhere in the world and connect online via audio and/or video.
-Remote meetings are used by companies, organizations, agencies, etc. that work remotely or hybrid-remotely.
+Remote meetings are used by companies, organizations, digital marketing agencies, accounting outsourcing firms, IT staff augmentation companies, etc. that work remotely or hybrid-remotely.
 They can be compared to their equivalent of in-person meetings, but have their own benefits of being remote.
 Remote meetings allow participants to join from any location, and this has changed the culture of the work world, as participants no longer have to travel for a face-to-face interaction with co-workers, vendors, or even their superiors.

 Remote meetings can be used in any setting.
 As long as you have a computer with a camera and a microphone (or a smartphone that has audio and video capabilities) and internet access, you’re ready to join a remote meeting.
 They increase workplace accessibility and allow participants to have a more open schedule.
 There are three different types of remote meetings: teleconferencing, video conferencing, and web conferencing.
 Each type has their own unique pros and cons.